-If you want to avoid wasting time for your 24-hours in Munich and overly crowded steps, arrive to St. Peter’s Church early in the morning.
-Doors open at 9am!
+If you want to avoid wasting time during your 24 hours in Munich and overly crowded steps, arrive at St. Peter’s Church early in the morning.
+Doors open at 9 am!
 If you happen to catch the line, maybe your friend can hold your spot so you can browse the souvenir shop that is less than a meter away.

 Explore The Farmer’s Market Viktualienmarkt

 Perusing Viktualienmarkt can easily take up 2-3 hours of your time.
-There is plenty to do with the overwhelming amount of booths selling many cheeses, meats, fresh produce, and numerous spices and herbs.
+There is plenty to do with the overwhelming amount of booths selling many kinds of cheese, meats, fresh produce, and numerous spices and herbs.

-If your stomaching isn’t grumbling yet, it is a great spot to purchase some one of a kind souvenirs to take back home to your family and friends.
+If your stomach isn’t grumbling yet, it is a great spot to purchase some one-of-a-kind souvenirs to take back home to your family and friends.